smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 4. System sends `OnHMIStatus` notification
 5. System sends `OnPermissionsChange` notification

-The display capabilities should contain all screen's available immediately after registration.
-This can be important for app resumption when widgets are reused by a hash ID in the app registration.
+The display capabilities should contain *all* screen's available immediately after registration.
+This is important for app resumption when widgets are reused by a hash ID in the app registration.

 Another scenario is changing the layout using `SetScreenLayout`:

-1. App sends `SetDisplayLayout`
+1. App sends `SetScreenLayout`
-2. System responds with `SetDisplayLayoutResponse`
+2. System responds with `SetScreenLayoutResponse`
 3. System sends `OnSystemCapability` notification with display capabilities

-Same as on app registration, the notification should return capabilities to all screens created.
+Different to registration the notification should contain only the affected screen.

 With this proposal the scenario of creating a new screen should be similar to set a new layout: